edamame-course/BLAST-tutorial/running-BLAST.md

 2. UNIX utilities work well with text files, and almost everything you'll encounter is a basic text file.
 This is different from Windows and Mac, where more complicated formats are used that can't be as easily dealt with on UNIX.

 ## Step 3: Run BLAST
 Now try a BLAST: You need a file that have your query in.
-Here is your query looks like.
+Here is what your query looks like.

 ```
-cat MyQuery.txt
+less MyQuery.txt
 ```

 We have 4 bacteria and 5 fungi.

 Now BLAST.
-We use blastn because we will search nucleotide database using a nucleotide query.
+We use blastn because we will search a nucleotide database using a nucleotide query.

 ```
 blastn -db My16sAmplicon -query MyQuery.txt